Configuration Parameters

 Host = 192.168.0.20

-Both ways have an equal effect.
-But if you edit the configuration file, you will also need to apply the changed settings by sending a SIGHUP signal to the drweb-configd component.
-To do that, you can run the following command:
+Both methods of configuring have an equal effect; however, editing the configuration file directly requires applying the changed settings by sending a request for restart to the drweb-configd module.
+To do that, run the following command:

 # drweb-ctl reload